POPiS

-On October 19, 2005, the day of the first sitting of the 5th Sejm and the resignation of Marek Belka’s government, President Aleksander Kwaśniewski designated Kazimierz Marcinkiewicz as Prime Minister.
-At the same time, several meetings were held between Kazimierz Marcinkiewicz and Jan Rokita regarding a coalition agreement and the formation of a cabinet.
 The talks were hampered by conflicts between both sides due to the presidential campaign taking place at the same time.
 However, after Lech Kaczyński’s victory in the presidential elections, the negotiations became more difficult as the situation of the potential coalition partners had changed.
 Both sides emphasized that reaching an agreement was not a foregone conclusion.

 On October 26, 2005, a confrontation between the two parties took place in the Sejm.
 Civic Platform (PO) put forward Bronisław Komorowski, not supported by Law and Justice (PiS), as a candidate for Speaker of the Sejm.
 However, the candidate backed by PiS, MP Marek Jurek, was elected instead, while Bronisław Komorowski became Deputy Speaker.
 PO leader Donald Tusk then questioned the possibility of forming a joint government between PiS and PO.
 Since the failed negotiations between the two parties in 2005–2006, the Civic Platform and Law and Justice have become bitter opponents.
 The Polish political scene has since been dominated by the rivalry of these two groups.
 The prospects of any collaboration between these two parties in the immediate future appear to be slight.
 In May 2006, Law and Justice instead successfully negotiated a coalition agreement with the controversial Samoobrona and League of Polish Families parties.

 The Polish word popis means a 'show' or 'display', and is now used mostly in an ironic context.
 In later years, the term POPiS also became a term used by supporters of groups other than PO and PiS, in relation to the dominance of these parties on the political scene, a kind of political duopoly, or as a presumption of a behind-the-scenes deal.